 - Keep a bucket of sand and a bag of rock salt on hand to treat your front steps and walk.

-- Neither the state nor Fitch Creations nor FHA is responsible for clearing or treating Fearrington roads.
+- Neither Fitch Creations nor the FHA is responsible for clearing or treating Fearrington roads.
 The state gives priority to clearing main highways, so patience may be necessary for state secondary roads in the village.
-Small neighborhood HOAs (service groups) are responsible for maintaining their own streets and are responsible for any winter storm clearing or treatment they may feel is necessary or advisable.
-In most instances, residents should plan on limited driving conditions and possibly slippery walking conditions for 12 – 48 hours following relatively rare instances of heavy snow and/or ice; conditions typically improve quickly within that time.
+Small neighborhood HOAs (Service Groups) are responsible for maintaining their own streets and are responsible for any winter storm clearing or treatment they may feel is necessary or advisable.
+In most instances, residents should plan on limited driving conditions and possibly slippery walking conditions for 12 to 48 hours following relatively rare instances of heavy snow and/or ice; conditions typically improve quickly within that time.
 For emergency medical transportation in such weather, contact 911.

 Removal of a dead animal from your property is your responsibility.
 For removal of other animals or for other contractors, consult the Chatham County phone book under the listing, “Animal Removal Service.”
 Dead animals on a state road right-of-way (such as most of the roads in the village) will be removed by the NC Department of Transportation.
 Use this NCDOT Contact Form: (https://bit.ly/3dod1jd) fill out the form and submit it.

 When hiring someone to do services in your home: